cqtan/Laravel-Crud-Sandbox/readme.md

     'schema'   => 'public',
   ],
 ```
-* To check your pgsql credentials if you want to add the info directly:
+* To check your pgsql information if you want to add the it directly to the snippet above:
     **heroku config --app lit-retreat-6653 | grep DATABASE_URL**
 * Commit changes and push to heroku and finally migrate your database
     **heroku run php artisan migrate --app <app_name>**
 * You should now have a working app when viewing in the browser
     **heroku open**

+***

 # Laravel PHP Framework